marc-gavanier/admin-infrastructure/README.md

 ### Apply the next state of the infrastructure

-Simply push the changes to the `main` branch, to apply the next state of the infrastructure in production,
+Simply push the changes to the `main` branch, to apply the next state of the infrastructure in production.

 ## Built with